The CRISPR/Cas9 system can be applied in two ways: in vivo and ex vivo.

 A critical element for developing effective CRISPR/Cas9 treatments is creating or enhancing the delivery methods for the technology.

-For in vivo applications, Intellia is delivering CRISPR/Cas9 components via lipid nanoparticles (LNPs).
+For in vivo applications, Intellia is delivering CRISPR/Cas9 components via our modular lipid nanoparticle (LNP) delivery system.
 Certain LNPs have demonstrated efficacy, safety and favorable tolerability in animal models and clinical settings.
 Some LNPs are currently used to deliver therapeutic small interfering RNA (“siRNA”), as well as therapeutic messenger RNA (“mRNA”).
 Due to our team’s expertise in LNP delivery technology, we expect to be able to readily translate the LNPs that we are using for our preclinical development to clinical development in humans.

 For ex vivo opportunities see engineered cell therapy